MMostella/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch.
+- [1] Submit via Codegrade by pushing commits to your `main` branch.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [1] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [1] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [1] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+   Node:
+   -query string: includes method to deal with query strings
+   -path: deals with file paths
+   Express:
+   -Router: It maintains a stack of Layers.
+Assign the path and middleware function to it, then push it into the stack
 1. Understand and explain the use of Middleware.
+   Essentially functioning as hidden translation layer, middleware enables communication and data management for distributed applications.
 1. The basic principles of the REST architectural style.
+   -Layered System
+   -Stateless
+   -Client Server
 1. Understand and explain the use of Express Routers.
+   Express router is a class which helps us not just providing routing to our app but also can extend this routing to handle validation, handle 404 or other errors etc.
 1. Describe tooling used to manually test the correctness of an API.
+   Postman, HTTPie